Products

 • Mean Time to Repair (MTTR)

-• Meant Time Between Failure (MTBF)
+• Mean Time Between Failure (MTBF)

-Important CMMS KPIs
+Key CMMS KPIs to Monitor

 Pictured Above: Mean Time Between Failure (MTBF) graph Component in iMaint Dashboard.
 This example was broken down by Craft (or the type of job such as mechanic, plumber, electrician) in order to determine which types of issues occur the most.